 Those of us who are chronically ill have the blessing of offering our suffering, sorrow, pain, fatigue, and disappointment to God as an offering, of learning to rest in the palm of His Hand.

 I’m learning to be thankful for my thorn and for the opportunity to know my suffering Savior better because of it.

 Previously published March, 2019, in an on-line Christian chronic illness newsletter, “The Lord’s Special Flock.”

 *Republished with permission.

-Tammi loves JESUS, the doctrines of Justification & Predestination, beautiful butterflies, bird watching, photography, sewing and stenciling.
+Tammi loves JESUS, the doctrines of Justification and Predestination, beautiful butterflies, bird watching, photography, sewing, and stenciling.
 Her favorite seasons are spring and fall.
-Because she is mostly homebound, she takes photos in her backyard, adds Scripture to them and makes them into 2 cards sizes and 5 canvas sizes.
-You can view her photos on her Facebook page titled “Tammi Rhoney Photography.”
-She also loves her very supportive and helpful husband of 23 years, Todd, and her black & tan miniature dachshund named Mini.
+Because she is mostly homebound, she takes photos in her backyard, adds Scripture to them, and makes them into two cards sizes and five canvas sizes.
+You can view her photos on her Facebook page, “Tammi Rhoney Photography.”
+She also loves her very supportive and helpful husband of 23 years, Todd, and her black and tan miniature dachshund named Mini.